JuliaGraphics/Luxor.jl/docs/src/tutorial.md

     radius=80
 ```

 Select gray dotted lines.
-To specify a color you can supply RGB values or use the named colors that Colors.jl provides. `gray0` is black, and `gray100` is white.
+To specify a color you can supply RGB (or HSB or LAB or LUV) values or use named colors, such as "red", "gray0" is black, and "gray100" is white.
+(For more details about colors, see [Colors.jl](https://github.com/JuliaGraphics/Colors.jl).)

 ```julia
     setdash("dot")